 Check Out Our List Of 13 Things To Do In Ramadan

-Let’s get ready to return our hearts to Allah (SWT) and His Prophet (ﷺ) this Ramadan!
+How can we reconnect our hearts to Allah (SWT) and His Prophet (ﷺ) during Ramadan?

-During Ramadan, it is important to remember that moderation is the key to a healthy diet and to keep in line with the prophetic tradition.
-The Prophet (ﷺ) said that the best way to fill our stomachs is to have one-third of food, one-third for drink and one-third for air.
-Let's strive to keep this in mind as we enjoy the lavish iftar tables of Ramadan.
+Moderation is the key to a healthy diet.
+While it is tempting to overindulge after a complete day of fasting, the Prophet (ﷺ) said that the best way to fill our stomachs is to have one-third for food, one-third for drink and one-third for air.

 'O Nafi’!
 Don’t let this man enter my house, for I heard the Prophet saying: “A believer eats in one intestine [is satisfied with a little food], and a kafir [unbeliever] eats in seven intestines.”'
 (Bukhari)